Princess Charlene of Monaco launches new campaign

 The foundation is raising funds to protect wildlife and educate others about wildlife conservation and preservation.
 Individuals who donate to #ChasingZero have an opportunity to win two tickets to the Monaco 2022 F1 Grand Prix, as well as other prizes.
 Charlene shared a link to donate on her personal Instagram account, declaring, “Rhino Horn is Not Cool!”

-During her recent visit to KwaZulu-Natal, South Africa, Prince Albert ’s wife was involved with various conservation operations, including rhino monitoring and tracking, deployment with an anti-poaching unit, educational wildlife photography sessions, and a White Rhino dart and dehorning exercise.
+During her recent visit to KwaZulu-Natal, South Africa, Prince Albert’s wife was involved with various conservation operations, including rhino monitoring and tracking, deployment with an anti-poaching unit, educational wildlife photography sessions, and a White Rhino dart and dehorning exercise.
 Charlene’s “heart was touched by the plight” of the rhinos during a wildlife conservation mission earlier this year.

 “This entire experience moved me,” she said in May.
 “I connected with amazing people and spoke to the local trackers and anti-poaching units who all have an incredible passion for protecting our rhinos and environment.”